Home

 50 Marathons After The Age Of 40...

-Hi - I'm Jim Weatherly.
-I'm a runner, Christian, husband, father of two, grandfather of one, and owner of Jack - the coolest chocolate lab ever.
-We live just outside of Kansas City in Lees Summit, Missouri.
+Hi ...
+I'm Jim Weatherly.
+I'm a runner, Christian, husband, father of two, grandfather of one two three four five, and owner of Jack (RIP), Sammy, and Ellie ... the coolest labs ever.
+We live in the Kansas City suburb of Lee's Summit, Missouri.

-When I was in the 5th Grade I signed up for the 1 mile race at my school's annual track meet.
+When I was in the 5th Grade I signed up for the One Mile Race at my school's annual end of the school year track meet.
 There was a small skinny kid that everyone said could not be beaten, but even at a young age I was pretty competitive, so naturally I took the challenge.
-When the race started, we both separated from the pack and he led most of the race, but in the final 200 meters with my heart pounding, legs shaking, and most importantly 5th grade girls screaming, I found an extra gear and passed him just before the finish line to win my first distance race.
-Man, I was on top of the world, and I think I even still have the Blue Ribbon around here somewhere.
-But at age 12, that was the end of my running career for about 20 years.
+When the race started, we both separated from the pack and he led most of the race.
+But in the final 200 meters or so, with my heart pounding, legs shaking, and most importantly ...
+5th grade girls screaming, I found an extra gear and passed him just before the finish line to win my first distance race.
+Man, I was on top of the world, and I think I even still have the First Place Blue Ribbon in a box somewhere.
+One mile back in those days was like a marathon.
+And for the whole year, I was "the champion" long distance runner.
+I ran the race again in the 6th Grade, and won it again, and was looking forward to running track in High School.
+But at my school, we had to choose between track or baseball for Spring sports, so I chose my first love ... baseball.
+And that was pretty much it for my running career for about 20 years.

 2011 Halloween Hustle